metal-stack/docs/docs/src/concepts/kubernetes/gardener.md

 During the provisioning flow of a cluster, Gardener emits resources that are expected to be reconciled by controllers of a cloud provider.
 This section briefly describes the controllers implemented by metal-stack to allow the creation of a Kubernetes cluster on metal-stack infrastructure.

-If you want to learn how to deploy metal-stack with Gardener, please check out the [installation](../installation/deployment.md#Gardener-with-metal-stack-1) section.
+If you want to learn how to deploy metal-stack with Gardener, please check out the corresponding [deployment-guide section](../../operators/deployment-guide.md#Gardener-with-metal-stack-1).

 ### gardener-extension-provider-metal